keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 ```

 - User actions are UI events that are modelled as 'messages' as inputs to `update` function, for example,
-  a 'delete' button to remove a recipe:
+  a callback for clicking on the 'delete' button to remove a recipe:

 ```python
 for recipe in model: